 Welcome!
-I am a Ph.D.
-Candidate in Economics at Princeton University.
+I am an economist focusing on issues in macroeconomics and international trade.
 I will be a postdoctoral associate at the Cowles Foundation at Yale University during the 2019-2020 academic calendar.
 Starting from July 2019, I will join the research department at the Central Bank of Chile.
 I recently obtained my Ph.D. in Economics from Princeton University.

 Primary Fields: Macroeconomics and International Trade, with a focus on Production Networks.

 Secondary Fields: Industrial Organization, Organizational Economics and Political Economy.

 Please find my CV here.

 Mobile: +1 (609) 972 2129 - +56 (2) 2670 2299.